Chuck Ricci: 1996–1997

 In 1996, Ricci began play with the Pawtucket Red Sox of the International League, posting a career-best .667 winning percentage (8–4 record).
 His 3.01 ERA was best among the PawSox pitchers with more than 15 appearances, and his 13 saves were a team high.
 Ricci pitched 80 2/3 innings that season, walking 32 and striking out 79.
 In 1997, he split his appearances between the Oakland Athletics-affiliated Edmonton Trappers, where he notched a 16.88 ERA in four games, and the Ottawa Lynx, a Montreal Expos affiliate, for whom he won 2 games and lost 2 in 22 appearances.
 For Ottawa, Ricci pitched 27 innings, striking out 27, walking 25, and allowing 22 hits.

 After retirement

 After leaving baseball as a player, Ricci worked for the Indians as a scout from 2000 to 2003.
 He later co-founded The Athlete's Edge, an organization offering baseball clinics for private and group instruction.
 As of 2011, Ricci was the Indians' national cross-checker in their scouting department and he lived in Greencastle, Pennsylvania.

-Ricci now lives in Williamsburg, Virginia with his family working for the Tampa Bay Rays as a national cross checker.
+Ricci now works for the Tampa Bay Rays as a national cross checker.
+On October 28, 2022, Ricci was promoted to the role of director of amateur scouting.